virtual-labs/exp-piezoelectric-sensors-iitd/experiment/experiment-name.md

-## Vibration Characteristics of Aluminium Cantilever Beam Using Piezoelectric Sensors
+## Vibration Characteristics of Aluminium Cantilever Beam Using Piezoelectric Sensor